Herculens/herculens/CITATION.md

 }
 ```

-In addition, if you combine `herculens` with `nifty`, for example using the `CorrelatedField` model, please also cite [Galan et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240218636G/exportcitation).
+In addition, if you combine `Herculens` with `nifty`, for example using the `CorrelatedField` model, please also cite [Galan et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240218636G/exportcitation).
+Along with the above publication, please also cite the `NIFTy.re` paper from [Edenhofer et al. 2024](https://ui.adsabs.harvard.edu/abs/2024JOSS....9.6593E/abstract).

 ```
-@ARTICLE{Galan2024_herculens_nifty,
+@ARTICLE{Galan2024,
        author = {{Galan}, A. and {Caminha}, G.~B. and {Knollm{\"u}ller}, J. and {Roth}, J. and {Suyu}, S.~H.}, title = "{El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data}", journal = {arXiv e-prints},